Auroratide/auroratide.com/content/posts/meet-kafka/content.md

 To start, meet Pat and Carol!

-<article-image src="/assets/posts/meet-kafka/pat-and-carol.png" alt="Pat and Carol" caption="Pat and Carol" size="lg"></article-image>
+<article-image src="/assets/posts/meet-kafka/pat-and-carol.png" alt="Pat has a black hat, and Carol has a flower bow." caption="Pat and Carol" size="lg"></article-image>

 Pat and Carol are friends who often exchange messages with each other.
 Let's say Pat has a message that she wants Carol to read.
 How can she get that message to Carol?

 Well, one thing she might try is simply walk over to Carol and hand over the message in person.

-<article-image src="/assets/posts/meet-kafka/pat-hands-message.png" alt="Pat hands message" caption="Pat hands the message directly to Carol" size="md"></article-image>
+<article-image src="/assets/posts/meet-kafka/pat-hands-message.png" alt="Pat hands an envelope to Carol" caption="Pat hands the message directly to Carol" size="md"></article-image>

 But unfortunately, that will not work!
 You see, Pat has a pressing problem.